SoftIron/sibench/docs/source/best-practices.rst

 * Process death: on Linux, the OOM Killer in the kernel will terminate processes that take too much memory with a SIGKILL.
 Since this is not a signal that can be caught, there is no warning or error when it occurs.
-(The systemd script should start a new copy of the server immediately though, so the Sibench node will be usable for a new benchmark run with no further action.
+(The systemd script should start a new copy of the server immediately though, so the ``sibench`` node will be usable for a new benchmark run with no further action.

-At the start of each run, Sibench determines how much physical memory each node has, and does some back-of-the-envelope maths to determine how much memory a benchmark may consume in the worst case.
+At the start of each run, ``sibench`` determines how much physical memory each node has, and does some back-of-the-envelope maths to determine how much memory a benchmark may consume in the worst case.
 If the latter is within about 80% of the former, it outputs a warning message to alert the user of possible